nitinda/packer-centos7.5/README.md

 ## Testing built boxes

 There's an included Vagrantfile that allows quick testing of the built Vagrant boxes.
-From this same directory, run one the following command after building the box:
+From VagrantFile-Example/ directory, run one the following command after building the box:

+    $ cd VagrantFile-Example/
     $ vagrant up

 ## License